The Raid on Deerfield was a French and Indian attack that took place in Deerfield, Massachusetts in 1704 during Queen Anne’s War.

 John Sheldon was not home at the time of the attack but his son, John and daughter-in-law Hannah were upstairs and attempted to escape by jumping out the window.
 Both landed in the snow below the window but Hannah sprained her ankle in the fall and was captured, although John got away and made it to Hadley, Mass where he raised the alarm.

-Only one house managed to hold out against the raiders, the house of the militia leader, Sgt.
+Only one house within the stockade managed to hold out against the raiders, the house of the militia leader, Sgt.
 Benoni Stebbins, which was attacked late in the raid.

 Although Stebbins himself was killed in the fight, seven men and a few women successfully defended the home from the attackers, according to an account of the raid in a letter by Samuel Patridge:

 “One house, viz.
 Benoni Stebbins’s, they attacked later than some others.
 That those in it were well awakened, being 7 men, besides women and children, who stood stoutly to their arms, firing upon the enemy, and the enemy [coming] upon them, causing several of the enemy to fall, of which was one Frenchman, a gentleman to [all] appearance.
 The enemy gave back, they strove to fire the house, [but] our men killed 3 or 4 Indians in their attempt.
 The enemy being numerous about the house, poured much shot upon the house; [but] the walls being filled up with brick, the force of the shot was repelled.
 Yet they killed said Stebbins, and wounded one man and one woman, of which the survivors made no discovery of the assailants, but with more than ordinary courage kept firing, having powder and ball sufficient in said house.
 The enemy betook themselves to the next house and the meeting house, both of which but 8 rods [i.e. 44 yards] distant.”
 (Captive Histories 65.)